polterguy/lizzie/README.md

 routing phone calls.
 The idea with the above imaginary language, is that it subscribes to incoming phones, and if the phone originates from Australia, it transfer the phones to a specific extension, depending upon what time it is.
+Since the above would be a script language, configuring rule engines and parts of your CLR/.Net applications 100% dynamic, storing snippets of functionality in your database, or in dynamically parsed files on disc, becomes much simpler, and hence makes C# and/or the CLR become a _"dynamic execution platform"_, arguably providing all the benefits from interpreted languages, without having to throw static typing and C# out the door.

 ## poetic.lambda